 How Does an RV Refrigerator Work?

-The first thing you’ll want to ask is, “How does an RV refrigerator work?”
-The answer is not what many people would expect.
+The answer is to this question is not what many people would expect.

 You see, these RV-specific units don’t work in the same way a household unit does.
 Your everyday residential fridge uses a compressor to keep things cool.
 Meanwhile, an RV fridge has zero moving parts and uses ammonia, hydrogen gas, and water to maintain the cold temperatures needed to keep food fresh.
 This type of fridge is called an absorption refrigerator.